uboat.net

 Cargo4000 tons of grain, 1114 tons of coal and 237 tons of oil

-Notes on loss At 02.07 hours on 28 Jun, 1941, the unescorted Pluto (Master Fritjof Ejder) was hit in the engine room by one torpedo from U-146 and sank after 30 minutes about 100 miles north-northwest of Butt of Lewis.
-Eight days earlier, the ship had been stopped in the North Atlantic by the HMS Suffolk (55) and was first sent to Iceland with ten Royal Navy marines on board and then to Kirkwall.
-The master, 25 crew members and the ten marines were rescued by HMS Northern Duke (4.11)
+At 02.07 hours on 28 June 1941 the unescorted and unarmed Pluto (Master Fritjof Ejder) was hit in the engine room by one torpedo from U-146 and sank after 30 minutes about 75 miles northwest of Butt of Lewis.
+Eight days earlier, the ship had been stopped by HMS Suffolk (55) (Capt R.M.
+Ellis, RN) in the Denmark Strait in position 67°41N/21°52W and was first sent to Iceland with ten Royal Marines on board and then to Kirkwall for contraband control.
+The master, 25 crew members and the prize crew were rescued by HMS Northern Duke (4.11) (Lt G.C.W.
+Meldrum, RD, RNR) and landed at Kirkwall on 29 June.

 If you can help us with any additional information on this vessel then please contact us.